lautalom/lautalom/README.md

 -->
 I'm Lautaro (Lau for short), and I spend time here mostly, though not only, for college stuff.

-- 🌱 I’m currently pursuing a Computer Science degree at [FaMAF](https://www.famaf.unc.edu.ar).
+- 🌱 I’m currently pursuing a Computer Science Ms degree at [FaMAF](https://www.famaf.unc.edu.ar).
 - 💫 Achieved: Computer Science bachellor.

 Sometimes I would just fork or share something completely for fun/interest.